-There are terrible, life threatening medical conditions that can send you running to the best plastic surgeon in Toronto, but when you're trying to make new friends or find your soul mate, one of the conditions you least want to have is halitosis.
+There are terrible, life threatening medical conditions that can send you running to the best surgeon, but when you're trying to make new friends or find your soul mate, one of the conditions you least want to have is halitosis.
 Halitosis is the medical term for bad breath, and when you have it you can be ashamed and embarrassed to even open your mouth or talk to people.
 This article will help you understand why it happens and what you can do about it.

 The second type of bad breath is chronic halitosis - a type of bad breath that doesn't go away.
 This type affects about a quarter of the population.
 Some chronic halitosis is caused by periodontal disease, but with this type of bad breath, the cause may actually lie beyond the mouth, with a condition in the nose, sinuses, tonsils, esophagus, or stomach.
-Conditions that can keep you from working out with your personal trainer in Toronto, such as liver failure, respiratory tract infections, kidney failure, and diabetes, can also give you halitosis.
+Conditions that can keep you from working out with your personal trainer, such as liver failure, respiratory tract infections, kidney failure, and diabetes, can also give you halitosis.

-If you want to get rid of your bad breath problem so you can go buy NHL photos without worrying about how you smell, cleaning your tongue with a scraper or toothbrush can help.
+If you want to get rid of your bad breath problem so you can go without worrying about how you smell, cleaning your tongue with a scraper or toothbrush can help.
 Brushing and flossing regularly are important, and gargling with an antibacterial mouthwash can also be a big help.
 You should also chew gum, eat rough foods, and avoid foods that can cause bad breath before an outing, such as garlic, onions, cheese, and meat.